 *Tracer wire is a big part of what we do here at Performance Wire and Cable.
 The purpose of this post is not to say electric wire tracer is better than THHN wire or vice-versa.
 It intends to point out differences between the two and help explain why the two options are suitable for different applications.

 THHN wire is approved for up to 600 volts, which satisfies most residential and industrial electrical needs.
 It rates up to 90 degrees Celsius in dry settings.
 Unless it is THWN rated, THHN wire does not perform well in wet environments.
-The nylon outer layer gives the wire much flexibility, which is crucial for wiring and cabling needs.
+The nylon outer layer gives the wire flexibility, which is crucial for wiring and cabling needs.

 Tracer wire can withstand up to 75 degrees Celsius in wet conditions thanks to its polyethylene coating.
 This outer layer also provides resistance to corrosion, water damage, and exposure to gas and oil.
-That’s why it is ideal to use for locating gas pipes, water tubing and more.
+That’s why it is ideal to use for locating gas and water pipes.

 For a more comprehensive description of tracer wire benefits, click here.

 THHN is less expensive than tracer wire; which contributes to its popularity as building wire.
 In some residential, industrial, or construction scenarios that require a lot of building wire, THHN wire is the logical choice because it can create substantial savings.

 However, problems arise when contractors choose THHN for applications that would be better suited for tracer wire.
 Contractors may see initial cost savings, however constant repair, maintenance, and replacement costs can quickly turn those immediate savings into a monumental loss over a long-term period.